GameTimeline

 Overview

-Watch after Advanced; optional if you jump straight to Diamond & Pearl.
+Watch after Advanced on Release; skippable if you jump straight to Diamond & Pearl.
+Optional films from this window live on Pokémon movies.

 6. Pokémon the Series: Diamond and Pearl